Homepage Slideshows Be Gone!

 Remember, Remember…To Calculate the Value Per User of Your Website.

 The whole purpose of having a website is to gain value from your visitors, right?
 Sometimes that value is obvious in the form of immediate online sales.
 Other times the value is in a sales lead through a contact form, or a newsletter sign up, or even less obvious like brand recognition and social media sharing.
 It’s very important information to be able to calculate ROI and establish online marketing and web development budgets.
-Now is the time to learn how to determine the value of a website and visitors.
+Now is the time to learn how to determine the value of a website and visitors using this website visitor calculator method.

 The basic principal of calculating the value of a website visitor is generally the same as calculating the value of any other type of customer.
 At the end of the day, the only thing that has true value is a conversion, so we’ll start at the end and work our way backwards.